jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 There’s no internal consistency checking in a document unless someone catches it in review.
 Subsequent requirement updates to the document might not make it into the code.

 These issues disappear when behavior specifications are codified in the form of automated tests.
 Test defined behaviors cannot be vague or ambiguous.
-If test specify conflicting behavior among themselves, then when executed against the implementation, at least one will fail.
+If tests specify conflicting behavior among themselves, then when executed against the implementation, at least one will fail.
 Additional behavior updates added as automated tests will fail until implemented, meaning they won’t be overlooked.

 This clarity hinges upon well implemented automated tests that are clear and concise in specifying behavior. [__Given-When-Then__](https://en.wikipedia.org/wiki/Given-When-Then) structure is one means to achieve this by documenting that:
 * __Given__ the state of the system before the SUT is executed